Compec/java-2018-w1-assignment/README.md

 ## Assignment

 Write a Java program to print `Hello` on screen and then print *your* name on a separate line.
+Write it in the `Main.java` inside `src` folder.

 #### Expected Output
 ```